 1. Beacon

-Beacon has emerged as a top choice for commuters looking to strike a balance between urban convenience and suburban tranquility.
+Beacon has emerged as a top choice for commuters looking to strike a balance between urban convenience and a slower daily pace.
 Located approximately 60 miles north of Manhattan, Beacon is well connected through the Metro-North Railroad's Hudson Line, making it an easy commute for city workers.

 - Real Estate Insights: